mauriciovalencia/weatherforecast/README.md

 Weatherbit-->WeatherRequest: This is my answer WeatherRequest->>Weatherbit: Ok
 ```
 Notes:
 If diagrams not shown, just paste this readme source code on this editor.
 http://editor.md.ipandao.com/examples/full.html

+# Minimal Requirements

+For run and deploy.
++ Java 1.8+
++ Gradle 6.1.1, only by now, version 7 in compatibility revision
++ Docker version 19.03.5

 Enjoy it!.